csound-flossmanual/csound-floss/book/14-b-python-in-csoundqt.md

 Sometimes it is practical to ask from user just one question - number or name of something and then execute the rest of the code (it can be done also inside a csd with python opcodes).
-In Qt, the class to create a dialog for one question is called [QInputDialog](http://doc.qt.nokia.com/4.7-snapshot/qinputdialog.html).
+In Qt, the class to create a dialog for one question is called&nbsp;
+[QInputDialog](http://doc.qt.nokia.com/4.7-snapshot/qinputdialog.html).

 To use this or any other Qt classes, it is necessary to import the